 The Assembly offers this liturgy as a resource, with the understanding that ministers and other leaders in their local contexts, familiar with their own gathered and online communities, will use and adapt this liturgy as is suitable for their context.
 The Liturgy in its entirety, or parts of it, could be used:

-- in Sunday worship (if appropriate)

-- in a smaller online setting where people are meeting as part of a regular supportive gathering (e.g. a small group discipleship group, a study group)

-- for another in-person context
+- in Sunday worship (if appropriate) - in a smaller online setting where people are meeting as part of a regular supportive gathering (e.g. a small group discipleship group, a study group) - for another setting, such as a special service